openfga/openfga/README.md

 This section assumes that you have cloned the repository.

-To run OpenFGA with the Postgres storage engine, simply run the following commands:
+To run OpenFGA with the Postgres datastore engine, simply run the following commands:

 ```bash
 docker compose up -d postgres
 make run-postgres
 ```

 This should start a Postgres container, run database schema migrations, and start the OpenFGA server.

 When you are done you can stop the Postgres container with:

 ```bash
 docker compose down
 ```